A Taste of Home: Chef Brings Culinary Expertise to Military Life

 |0

-This work, A Taste of Home: Chef Brings Culinary Expertise to Military Life [Image 2 of 2], by SSG Brea DuBose, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Taste of Home: Chef Brings Culinary Expertise to Military Life [Image 2 of 2], by SPC Devin McReynolds, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 A Taste of Home: Chef Brings Culinary Expertise to Military Life